-- It provides a framework to carry out the National Strategy for a Sustainable Trail System and the National Forest System Trails Stewardship Act of 2016. - Goals are to increase collective trail workforce capacity and increase trail sustainability. - Implementation is divided into three phases with increasing focus in each phase: Launch and Learn, Hitting Our Stride, and Peak Performance. - Progress is measured through annually updated action items organized in seven categories (called "elements") and through nine metrics. - Phase 1 (Launch and Learn) is largely focused on developing foundational tools and processes at the regional and national level to be used by the field in later phases. - Increased workforce capacity and trail sustainability should be achieved at the end of the Trail Challenge.
+- It provides a framework to carry out the Forest Service's National Trail Strategy and the National Forest System Trails Stewardship Act of 2016. - Goals are to increase collective trail workforce capacity and increase trail sustainability. - Implementation is divided into three phases with increasing focus in each phase: Launch and Learn, Hitting Our Stride, and Peak Performance. - Progress is measured through annually updated action items organized in seven categories (called "elements") and through nine metrics. - Phase 1 (Launch and Learn) is largely focused on developing foundational tools and processes at the regional and national level to be used by the field. - Increased workforce capacity and trail sustainability should be achieved at the end of the Trail Challenge.
 Administrative tools and processes will be standardized and consistently applied.
 Transformational relationships and practices for managing and maintaining trails will be common in the trail community. - Agency employees are encouraged to work with their line officers and regional trail program managers to implement the Trail Challenge. - Partners and volunteers are encouraged to work with local agency trail staff to implement the Trail Challenge. - The latest guidebook with action items and reporting instructions can be downloaded from the Trail Challenge web page.
-Visit the National Trail Program SharePoint site for supporting templates and communication material about the Trail Challenge.5
+Visit the National Trail Program SharePoint site for additional information and how to report progress on the Trail Challenge.

-3 The National Trail Board is made up of Forest Service staff representing regional office trail programs, Washington Office staff, and liaisons from other programs throughout the agency (including the National Scenic and Historic Trail Administrators, the Trails Advisory Group, and regional office recreation directors).
+&lt;sup>3 The National Trail Board is made up of Forest Service staff representing regional office trail programs, Washington Office staff, and liaisons from other programs throughout the agency (including the National Scenic and Historic Trails Administrators, the Trails Advisory Group, and regional office recreation directors).